vcarosadev/VBoxVideo/README.md

 The driver has been tested on VirtualBox Version 5 on a Windows 7 host and VirtualBox Version 6 on a Windows 10 host with both NEXTSTEP 3.3 and Rhapsody Developer Release 2.

-For more details about these operating systems and the implementation of the video driver please refer to the wiki page.

 ## Building the driver

 The driver has been built in NEXTSTEP 3.3 using the Driver Kit version 4.5.